+So, what is Victoria Day exactly?
 Victoria Day is a holiday that’s been observed since at least 1845, and as the name suggests, it was originally to celebrate the birthday of Queen Victoria, who was born May 24th, 1819.
-The holiday is now observed on the penultimate Monday of May each year, so Victoria Day 2020 falls on May 18th.
+The holiday is now observed on the penultimate Monday of May each year, so Victoria Day 2021 falls on May 18th.
 With that three-day weekend coming up, now is the time to book a stay in a unique yurt rental or one of our cozy camping cabin rentals.
 British Columbia awaits!

 Spend Victoria Day weekend in Whistler

 The mountain town of Whistler is a Mecca for winter sports enthusiasts the world over.
 However, once the snows have melted and green has returned to the mountainsides for the summer, there are still a plethora of things to do in Whistler.
 Cabin rentals such as this rustic offering get you close to all the action that the mountains have to offer.
 With a Victoria Day weekend getaway in Whistler, you can look forward to mountain biking, whitewater rafting, and even bungee jumping for the adrenaline junkies among you.
 Enjoy it all during the best long weekend BC & 2021 getaways on offer.